Ayahuasca + Snake Kené Textile Tapestry

-This textile’s designs are drawn from the practice of ayahuasca healing rituals which bring on a visionary state thought to reveal expressive patterns that embody powerful energies.
-The intricate kené, or maze-like designs, embroidered on this tapestry are an art form practiced by the Indigenous Shipibo-Konibo people of Peru.
-Kené are based on the snake of Shipibo-Konibo creation history, embodying forms of ancestral knowledge through their creation.
-These designs are characteristic of the livelihood and living culture of Shipibo-Konibo artists.
-Creating vibrant kené artwork can be a resource for both healing and generating income throughout times of displacement and hardship.Show More
+These intricate kené, maze-like designs, embroidered on this tapestry are an art form practiced by the Indigenous Shipibo-Konibo people of Peru.
+Kené is based on the snake of Shipibo-Konibo creation history, embodying forms of ancestral knowledge through their creation.
+The designs are characteristic of the livelihood and living culture of Shipibo-Konibo artists.

 Reshijabe (Olinda Silvano) is a Shipibo-Konibo artisan, currently living in a diasporic community in Lima, Peru.
 She creates kené artworks in a large variety of mediums, including beadwork, embroidery and painting.
 As an artist, she feels the life force of her ancestors and a connection to her ancestral lands through the creation of her work.
 Sharing and selling her art is an opportunity to proudly share her culture, and make a living on her own terms.
 Her work was featured in the 2018 MOA exhibition Arts of Resistance: Politics and the Past in Latin America.